 The initial stories are straightforward and told with simplicity, becoming more complex as we read on.

 Death is a recurring theme.
 It makes its first appearance in ‘Mala’ with a cruel twist.
 It reappears in ‘Maplewood’ and ‘Collector of Junk’ and takes a macabre form in ‘Captive Spirit’, bringing comfort and closure in ‘Poppies in the Snow’.

 Woman to Woman tells the reader just how commonplace it is for women to be victims of violence, injustice and abuse, and how accepting our society is.

 The stories of women are melancholic, which may be defeatist on the surface.
 Read ‘Paro’, ‘Mala’, ‘The Sari Satyagraha’ and ‘Poppies in the Snow’ closely and you see they do the opposite – by juxtaposing stories of loss and victory together, Liddle paints a real yet empowering picture.

 These stories of women provide a glimpse into the lives of women across different segments of Indian society, and every woman will find value in them.

 The writing is simple but impactful.
-The places and atmospheres feel authentic and the characters original, althought the themes can get repetetive.
+The places and atmospheres feel authentic and the characters original, although the themes can get repetitive.

 Gender equality is still a distant dream.
 Just like the world, patriarchy has also evolved, and it exists in sometimes subtle, sometimes blatant ways.
 So much has changed, yet a lot more remains unchanged, which is why these stories of women are a must-read.